-We have a rotating menu of coffees that we hand brew.
+We have a rotating menu of coffees that we brew for you by hand.
 We use a multi-roaster model, sourcing a variety of coffees from different roasters.
 We play quite a bit with our choices, sometimes offering wide contrasts, sometimes 3 coffees from the same region from different roasters.
 We aim to provide an ongoing tasting experience.

 SIGNATURE HAND BREWED COFFEES